vinerz/images.legiaodosherois/README.md

 Legião dos Heróis legacy image resizing system.

-Its source is now open due to an complete rewrite of the system (new Johto and Kanto servers).
+Its source is now open due to a complete rewrite of the system (new Johto and Kanto servers).